gsk12/gsk12.github.io/index.md

 Hi, I'm Sampath.
-I'm a graduate student at UT Dallas.
-Learning to build secure applications.
+I'm a graduate student in [computer science (CS)](https://cs.utdallas.edu/) at [The University of Texas at Dallas](https://www.utdallas.edu/) at UT Dallas.
+I'm learning to build secure applications.
+My research interests lie in the intersection of machine learning and cybersecurity.
+Currently, I'm working with [Prof. Wei Yang](http://youngwei.com/) in UTD's Intelligent Software and Security Lab.